golang-leipzig/golang-leipzig.github.io/content/posts/meetup-60-wrapup.md

 Hybrid meetup #60 took place on Tuesday [May 26, 2026 19:00
-CET](https://www.meetup.com/leipzig-golang/events/312537727) and we had an great presentation by [Maxime](https://www.linkedin.com/in/plumps/) on Nix and LLM assisted active learning, the slides can be found [here](/downloads/lgo-60-nix-llm-slides.pdf):
+CET](https://www.meetup.com/leipzig-golang/events/312537727) and we had an great presentation by [Maxime](https://www.linkedin.com/in/plumps/) on Nix and LLM assisted active learning, the slides can be found [here](/downloads/lgo-60-nix-llm-slides.pdf) and we have [a recording, too](https://youtu.be/vMZeDe8wJu8):

 [![](/images/lgo-60-nix-llm-slides-box.png)](/downloads/lgo-60-nix-llm-slides.pdf)